-Rules for Cropping Photos – The Top 5 Tips the Pros Use When Cropping in Lightroom!
+The Cropping of Images – The Top 5 Tips the Pros Use When Working in Lightroom!

 It seems like a simple task.
 Line up the camera, center your subject, and snap away.
-True – Sometimes this does lead to a great capture.
-But in almost every case, your image can be improved by following some basic rules for cropping your photos.
-Let’s talk about cropping in Lightroom, how it works, and some of those important rules that will make your images pop!
+True – Sometimes, this does lead to a great capture.
+But in almost every case, you can improve your image by following some basic rules for cropping your photos.
+Let’s talk about how to crop images in Lightroom, how it works, and some of the essential rules to making your images pop!

 Let’s start with the basics.
-“What the heck is a crop,” you ask?
-Wikipedia describes a crop in this way: Cropping is the removal of unwanted outer areas from a photographic or illustrated image.
+“What the heck is an image crop,” you ask?
+Wikipedia describes image cropping like this: Cropping is the removal of unwanted outer areas from a photographic or illustrated image.
 If you want the full definition, click HERE.

 Much of this can be handled in the original composition when you take the photo.
-If you have the time to properly compose your shot and get all the details lined up before you click the shutter, then you’re ahead of the game.
+If you have the time to properly compose your shot and get all the details lined up before clicking the shutter, you’re ahead of the game.
 If not, no worries.
-Follow a few rules for cropping in Lightroom when you’re in post production to get just the look you desire.
-So, here are my five best tips for cropping your photographs like a professional!
+When you’re in post-production, follow a few rules for cropping in my favorite photo editor, Lightroom, to get just the look you desire.
+So, here are my five best tips to get cropped images that look professional!

-When we’re small, we learn to center objects when we create art.
+We learn to format our art with everything aligned in the center when we’re small.
 I don’t know why – maybe so we have enough space to add stuff on the sides.
-Maybe because the subject should take center stage?
-I mean – it works that way in the theater, right?
+Perhaps because the subject should take center stage?
+I mean – it works that way in the theater.
 The star craves that front and center position!
-I’m not really sure about al of that, and I didn’t feel like researching it, so let’s say it is what it is.
+I’m not sure about all of that, and I didn’t feel like researching it, so let’s say it is what it is.
 But today, I’m going to challenge that long-time belief.
 Not everything needs to be centered.
 In fact, in photography, you will find that there is almost always a better way to compose your shots than plopping the subject directly in the front and center.